TileDB-Inc/TileDB-Cloud-JDBC/README.md

-# TileDB Cloud JDBC Driver
+# TileDB-Cloud JDBC Driver

-This is a JDBC driver that allows a Java program to connect to TileDB.
+This is a type 4 JDBC driver that allows a Java program to connect to TileDB-Cloud.

 ## Usage